Proficiency, Placement, and FAQs

 • Students who spend at least one semester abroad in a direct matriculation program do not need to take the exam.

-• Students who are currently registered in any of the four sections of SPAN 2161: Transatlantic Visions Capstone previously called (Oral review) will take the exam on the day assigned by the registrar’s office for the final exam.
+• Students who are currently registered in any of the four sections of SPAN 2161: Transatlantic Visions Capstone (previously called Oral review) will take the exam on the day assigned by the registrar’s office for the final exam.
 Two faculty members will administer the exam.

-• SPAN 2161 prepares the students for the Proficiency Exam which will complete their language requirement for graduation.
+• SPAN 2161 prepares the students for the Proficiency Exam, which will complete their language requirement for graduation.
 Students may first attempt to take the Proficiency Exam after completion of (Advanced Spanish: Transatlantic II) or (Intensive Advanced Spanish: Transatlantic) with a grade of B+ or higher in BOTH (Advanced I and Advanced II or Intensive Advanced Spanish).
-Students in Advanced II need their instructor’s WRITTEN permission confirming that on average, at the time of exam registration, the student’s grade in Advanced II or Intensive Advanced is at least a B+.
+Students in Advanced II need their instructor’s WRITTEN permission confirming that, on average, at the time of exam registration, the student’s grade in Advanced II or Intensive Advanced is at least a B+.
 Students who fail the exam must pay the $25 fee and complete SPAN 2161 or another advanced course before retaking it.
 This means that students must plan well ahead and attempt to pass the exam two semesters before graduation at the latest.

 • Students who take the Department of Spanish and Portuguese’s Spanish Language Placement Exam and are placed into SPAN-3000 or above may take the oral proficiency exam at any point.
 Students who are placed into SPAN-2161 and who do not meet any of the above-mentioned criteria are advised to matriculate into SPAN-2161 before taking the proficiency exam.

 • Students are allowed to take the exam only twice.
-See School of Foreign Service policies for more details.
+See the School of Foreign Service policies for more details.

 • Reading Comprehension/Comprehension: The examinee understands the content of a newspaper or magazine article on current events and shows the ability to: 1) summarize a given text cohesively and coherently without prompting, 2) produce a statement summarizing his/her own view of the event, and 3) answer follow up questions, showing both the ability to comprehend and prior knowledge on general encyclopedic points related to the content of the article.

-• Vocabulary/ Professional Vocabulary: Vocabulary may be primarily generic when dealing with personal topics, but the examinee shows command of a professional, specialized lexicon when dealing with topics of interest (such as US and international economy, politics, and/or societal issues).
+• Vocabulary/ Professional Vocabulary: Vocabulary may be primarily generic when dealing with personal topics, but the examinee shows command of a professional, specialized lexicon when dealing with topics of interest (such as the US and international economy, politics, and/or societal issues).
 Circumlocution and rephrasing are to be expected.

 • Speech: Speech has to be clear and not lead to confusion.
 Pronunciation, lexicon, grammar, and paragraph structure should not be so faulty as to prevent comprehension by native speakers unaccustomed to interacting with non-native speakers.
 Discourse may still reflect the oral paragraph structure of the examinee’s language rather than that of the target language.

-• Knowledge of Subject Matter: The examinee has to show knowledge of the geography, customs, socioeconomic and sociopolitical structures as well as the history of Latin America and Spain.
-S/he also has to be aware of and knowledgeable about the past and present status of the relationship between those countries and the United States as well as current issues of importance in the Spanish-speaking world.
+• Knowledge of Subject Matter: The examinee has to show knowledge of the geography, customs, socioeconomic and sociopolitical structures, as well as the history of Latin America and Spain.
+S/he also has to be aware of and knowledgeable about the past and present status of the relationship between those countries and the United States, as well as current issues of importance in the Spanish-speaking world.

 Spanish Online Placement Test Instructions